transpocamp/transportationcamp.org/events/colorado-2016/index.markdown

 ### Things to Know

-+ **First time at an unconference?** Check out How TransportationCamp works: the essential guide for a quick introduction!
++ **First time at an unconference?** Check out [How TransportationCamp works: the essential guide](http://transportationcamp.org/2011/02/how-transportationcamp-works-the-essential-guide) for a quick introduction!

-+ **Dress code:** It’s an unconference—tasteful casual is fine!
++ **Dress code:** It’s an unconference — tasteful casual is fine!

 + **Presentation aids:** Most of the breakout rooms have a projector and chalk/white boards.
 You should bring a laptop if you need one for your presentation.
 Keep this in mind when planning a session you want to lead.

 + **Laptops/tablets:** Do bring a laptop or tablet to help take notes during the day.
-We’ll use Hackpad to compile and share notes from each session.
+We’ll use [Hackpad](https://hackpad.com/) to compile and share notes from each session.

 ### Venue